yt-feng/VPIN/README.md

 * Loop of aforementioned process generate a series of baskets.
 #### Implications
 From a visualized perspective, time series remained stationary.
 Meanwhile, CSI-300 normally fluctuate dramatically after enlargement of VPIN index.

+## Review of code
+### VPIN.ipynb
+Please refer to the entire code project via this document, including sample outputs.